CHN-beta/ovito/doc/manual/tutorials/index.rst

    :align: right

 Learn how to highlight a group of atoms, initially located in a narrow region, with a marker color to visualize the atomic motion in the interior of the crystal during the course of the simulation.
-In particular this tutorial will introduce you to the :ref:`particles.modifiers.freeze_property` modifier in OVITO, which helps preserving the initial selection state of a group of particles.
+In particular, this tutorial will introduce you to the :ref:`particles.modifiers.freeze_property` modifier in OVITO, which helps preserve the initial selection state of a group of particles.

 .. rubric:: :ref:`Turntable animation of a model <tutorials.turntable_animation>`